-- There are a number of investigational therapies including Remdesivir, Cholorquine, Hydroxychloroquine +/- Azithromycin, Protease Inhibitors, and Colchicine.
+- There are a number of investigational therapies including Remdesivir, Cholorquine, Hydroxychloroquine +/- Azithromycin, Protease Inhibitors, Colchicine NEW and convalescent plasma.
 None of these therapies are recommended at this time.
 Trials are currently underway. - If any of these therapies prove beneficial, a number of them have safety data available for pregnancy to potentially guide their use.
 However, we must await the results.